-- DROP or USING-more than 16 registers were specified in the operand field. - PUSH or POP-an operand does not specify a PRINT or USING statement. - PRINT-an operand specifies an invalid print option. - MNOTE-the syntax of the severity code (first operand) is invalid. - AMODE-the operand does not specify 24, 31, or ANY. - RMODE-the operand does not specify 24 or ANY.
+- DROP or USING-more than 16 registers were specified in the operand field. - PUSH or POP-an operand does not specify a PRINT or USING statement. - PRINT---an operand specifies an invalid print option. - MNOTE-the syntax of the severity code (first operand) is invalid. - AMODE-the operand does not specify 24, 31, or ANY. - RMODE-the operand does not specify 24 or ANY. - TITLE-more than 100 bytes were specified.